 - Drivers of vehicles carrying dangerous goods.

-- Heavy vehicle drivers (exceeding 13.9 tonnes).
+- Drivers of heavy vehicles (exceeding 13.9 tonnes).

 - Learner licence holders.

-|Minimum disqualification||3 months|
+|Minimum disqualification||3 months||6 months|

-|Automatic disqualification||6 months|
+|Automatic disqualification||6 months||12 months|

 Traffic Offender Intervention Program